This article details common problems encountered with the MSMQ Transport and how to resolve them.

 - MSMQ Service / Total messages in all queues

 Define thresholds for the performance counters.
 Then create alerts that are triggered when the thresholds are exceeded.
-The alerts can be integrated with monitoring suites like Solarwinds, New Relic, SCOMM, or similar tools.
+The alerts can be integrated with monitoring suites such as SolarWinds, New Relic, SCOMM, and similar tools.

-To determine useful thresholds, determine what values are typical for the specific environment to act as a baseline.
-This helps detect and address potential issues early, e.g. before MSMQ reaches its limits with regards to disk and memory usage.
+To determine useful thresholds, identify what values are typical for the specific environment as a baseline.
+This helps detect and address potential issues early, e.g., before MSMQ reaches its limits regarding disk and memory usage.

 Virus scanners

 Ensure that the relevant MSMQ folders are excluded from virus scanning.
-Virus scanners can prevent certain file actions from happening.
+Virus scanners can prevent certain file actions.

 Useful links